jmanuel1/concat/README.md

 [![Coverage
 Status](https://coveralls.io/repos/github/jmanuel1/concat/badge.svg?branch=master)](https://coveralls.io/github/jmanuel1/concat?branch=master)

-An experimental concatenative Python-based programming language.
+An experimental, not entirely thought out, concatenative Python-based programming language.

 Examples are in the examples directory.
 To see the (out of date and incomplete) spec, go to